-- Unit plot minimal size: the best compromise between: - At least 3 "useful" trees (or vines): i.e., trees (or vines) that will be harvested (for yield quantification); they can be surrounded by 2 border trees (or vines) - $\circ\,$ At least a portion of "weeded strip along the row" of approximately 9 m2 (+ the related portion on the interrow). - Number of replicates: - Each experimental unit plot must be replicated at least 3 times. - This can be multiplied by n blocks (2 for instance), if possible (and even more so if there's a good reason for it: for example, two different soil profiles well identified in the orchard). - If needed (to minimize the size of the experimental field, or to simplify the protocol implementation), a split-plot design can also be used.
+- $\circ\;$ Each experimental unit plot must be replicated at least 3 times. - o This can be multiplied by n blocks (2 for instance), if possible (and even more so if there's a good reason for it: for example, two different soil profiles well identified in the orchard). - o If needed (to minimize the size of the experimental field, or to simplify the protocol implementation), a split-plot design can also be used.